yodrew/yodrew.github.io/_pages/back/acknowledgments.md

 Immediate, extended, and adopted: I leaned on all of you that would let me.
 It can't be easy rearing a stubborn 20, 30, then 40 year-old psychotic child in defiance of a world that denies everything real.
 Thanks, especially, to:

 - Brother Paul, for shelter and guidance you should never have had to give
-- Grandmother Anna Lou Craig Callen Posey, always there
+- Grandmother Anna Lou Craig Callen Posey, always there.
+RIP.
 - Brother Francois, for constant experience of love
 - Cousin Christopher, for your generosity and grit
-- Uncle Jim---dropout, drug dealer, beach bum, dumpster diver, Mexican pastry lover, loser, cool-ass motherfucker---for laughingly giving the system the finger till the day you died.
+- Uncle Jim---dropout, drug dealer, beach bum, dumpster diver, Mexican pastry lover, loser, cool-ass mofo---for laughingly giving the system the finger till the day you died.
 RIP, man.
 - Trimurti: my second family, torn away as soon as I noticed, for helping further raise me

 #### influences